Hello, Forex Traders!

 b) The Forex market cannot measure how many contracts are sold, but it can measure how many ticks price moves up or down in any given time frame

-c) Volume can still be measured by measuring how many ticks price moves up and down
+c) It can still be measured by measuring how many ticks price moves up and down

 d) Therefore, irrespective of how many transactions have been completed to make price move, the net effect will be measured